This Web site is by and for the students of the Hunter College Elementary School Class of 1947.

 The Hunter College Elementary School administration decided to devote their efforts in the Model School to serve high IQ children from nursery school to sixth grade.
 New York City schools in the private sector, while not specifically exclusive to superior students nevertheless attracted and enrolled a major portion (75%) of the gifted.
 Horace Mann and later The Lincoln School, both under the auspices of Teachers College, attracted students who exhibited superior intellect.
 Townsend Harris High School, Stuyvesant High, The Bronx High School of Science and Brooklyn Technical High School later followed the pattern of accepting only the most outstanding of students from the elementary schools of New York City.
 While schools like Townsend Harris, Bronx Science, Stuyvesant and Brooklyn Tech were designated for boys only, Hunter College High School was established solely for girls of exceptional ability in 1955.
 It later became co-ed along with the aforementioned schools.

-[ARMiller- Apropos the final two sentences above, Susan Berlin (HCES 1947, 11X) notes that Hunter's JHS and HS required high scores on admission tests in 1947, and she is unaware of any 1955 policy change.The
+[ARMiller- Apropos the final two sentences above, Susan Berlin (HCES 1947, 11X) notes that Hunter's JHS and HS required high scores on admission tests in 1947, and she is unaware of any 1955 policy change.The students in our

-classrooms:
+three classrooms:

 (where AU=Address Unknown, AC=Address